jknightlab/SepstratifieR/README.md

 nearest neighbour contributes information proportionally to its similarity to the sample of interest.

-The following diagram illustrates our lazy learning projection approach:
+The following diagram illustrates our lazy learning approach for patient

-\[PENDING\]
+stratification:

+![Schematic diagram of the analysis steps performed by the SepstratifieR package](./man/figures/README-sample-projection-approach.png)

 ### Model parameters and input variables